-- Stage 1 is considered as one night or 24 hours without sleeping.
-You’re exhibiting many of the same symptoms as people who are suffering from partial sleep deprivation at this point.
+- Stage 1 is defined as a single night or a period of 24 hours without sleep.
+At this point, you are displaying many of the same signs as others who are experiencing partial sleep deprivation.

-- Stage 4 is when depersonalization, delusions, and abnormal thinking are more likely to happen which lasts 72 hours without sleep.
+- Stage 4, which lasts for 72 hours without sleep, depersonalization, delusions, and abnormal thinking are more likely to occur.

-Buy Restonic and Say Bye to Sleep Problems!
+Buy Restonic and Say Bye to Your Sleep Problems!